About ARC

 Tania Bruguera, Installation and performance artist (Cuba)

-Pierre Claver Mabiala, Arterial Network (Ivory Cost)
+Pierre Claver Mabiala, Arterial Network (Ivory Coast)

 Sverre Pedersen, Freemuse (Denmark)